 What is Medical Aid in Dying?

 Medical aid in dying is the practice in which a mentally capable and terminally ill adult with less than six months to live has the option to request and obtain a prescription medication that will end their life.
 The process to obtain the prescription is strict with multiple safeguards.
 After obtaining the prescription a person may ingest the medication to die peacefully at the time and place that they choose.
 Medical Aid in Dying laws are sometimes referred to by the acronym MAID or as Death with Dignity laws.
+PLEASE NOTE: These laws are not available to those with dementia or Alzheimer’s disease.
+This may not be written into an Advance Directive.

 How Does Medical Aid in Dying Differ from Euthanasia?